lycge20923/Pet_Action_Recognition/README.md

     * During the process, the script might prompt you to enter a verification code or an API key.
 Please follow the on-screen instructions carefully.

+### Segment Dataset

+* After downloading the full videos, this step extracts the specific annotated action segments, conduct:

+    ```
+    python -m src.data_processing.segment
+    ```

+* Important Notes:

+    * Processing Time: Depending on the total duration of the videos and the number of segments to be extracted, this process might also take a significant amount of time.

 ## Prediction